Internal Hiring and Internal TTS Details

 Posting an Internal Role

-When the templates are ready for review, the Hiring Manager sends the announcement, application form, and interview guide to Talent at email@example.com.
-A Talent team member will review.
+When the templates are ready for review, the Hiring Manager sends and email with the announcement, the application form, and interview guide to Talent at firstname.lastname@example.org.
+A Talent team member will review with 48 hours and may possibly suggest edits.
 Once materials have been approved by Talent, they will add the posting to #tts-jobs on Slack and the TTSJobs handbook page.

 Hiring Managers select an interview panel and schedule interviews, the same as would happen for an external hire.
+All candidates must receive a copy of the interview questions prior to their interview.
 Best practices are available in the Hiring Manager Guide.

 Internal reference checks are optional.
 Refer to the Reference Check template for guidance.